 Your brushes have probably been in water so that they wouldn’t dry with paint in them.
 Give them a brisk dipping and squeeze out as much colour as you can with a cloth or paper.
 This can remove a lot and save you time and soap as much of the paint will be removed with this process.
 But another consideration is that this way the paint will dry on your cloth or paper so can be disposed of as a solid and not go into the water system, where some pigments will be undesirable.

 Rub the brush under the tap first then work soap into the base of the bristles.
 Using a Brush Egg instead of your palm will save your skin and gives a good surface to rub the bristles against.
 Repeat until when you bend the bristles the soap comes out without any colour (with white paint you have to guess).
 You can go through a lot of brush soap in this process which is where our new Jackson’s Marseille Soap Pellets come in handy.
-Since you just mix a spoonful with water to create a brush cleaning jelly, a jar of soap pellets will go a long way.

 Jackson’s Marseille Soap Pellets are available on the Jackson’s Art website